Documentary Now!: Background

 The idea for the series was born out of a pre-tape short film from Saturday Night Live, where Armisen, Hader and Meyers were former cast members.
-In 2013, in a season 38 episode with Vince Vaughn, Armisen and Hader portrayed aging British punk rock stars in a sketch titled, History of Punk: Ian Rubbish and the Bizzaros.
+In 2013, in a season 38 episode with Vince Vaughn, Armisen and Hader portrayed aging British punk rock stars in a sketch titled History of Punk: Ian Rubbish and the Bizzaros, written by Seth Meyers and Armisen.
 Hader has stated the biggest inspirations for the series were Woody Allen's mockumentary films Take the Money and Run (1969), and Zelig (1983).
 During the origins of Documentary Now!
 Hader sent DVD copies of the Allen films to Rhys Thomas and co-director Alex Buono.
-Hader said “I told them, ‘This is the mood of the show: very serious, very dry, but with insane jokes and crazy moments.
-You don’t want to wink too much at the audience."
+Hader said "I told them, 'This is the mood of the show: very serious, very dry, but with insane jokes and crazy moments.
+You don't want to wink too much at the audience."

 Development

 On March 20, 2014, it was announced that IFC had given the production, then titled American Documentary, a series order for a first season consisting of six episodes.
 Executive producers were set to include Lorne Michaels, Seth Meyers, Fred Armisen, and Bill Hader.
 Production companies involved with the series were slated to consist of Broadway Video and Rhys Thomas was expected to serve as director.
 The six-episode order limited the first season of the show, as Seth Meyers revealed in an interview with Collider, stating that they were not able to spoof Michael Moore documentaries, or the HBO documentary miniseries The Jinx: The Life and Deaths of Robert Durst.
 Meyers further explained saying, "The Jinx happened a little too late for us.
 We almost tried to pull it off.
 We talked a lot about that kind of documentary, where the filmmaker sets out to make a documentary, and then, very slowly, it becomes clear the documentary is about himself."
 The producers also declined to do another This Is Spinal Tap–type mockumentary and consciously avoided any similarities in editing or style.
 Armisen commented, "Spinal Tap set such a great precedent that we had to watch out for repeating any of those same beats.
 It's one of the greatest movies ever."